saikotek/docs/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 >>
 >> For Assistants (LLMs), two POST routes are available: `Chat Completions` and `Completions`.
 Here's an example of how to use the `Chat Completions` API:
 >>
->> Click the `Chat Completions`{.button} endpoint in the API section.
+>> Click the `Chat Completions`{.action} endpoint in the API section.
 Once there, select one of the available input schemas.
 >>
 >> Here you can also find information on how to send a correct request to the model (existing parameters).
 Examples of usage are provided.
 You will also find there the output schema example.
-Click `Try it out`{.button} to prepare the request.
+Click `Try it out`{.action} to prepare the request.
 There, you can modify the input schema if needed to customize the request you are sending.
-When you are ready, click `Execute`{.button} to send your modified request.
+When you are ready, click `Execute`{.action} to send your modified request.
 >>
 >> Upon executing the request, a cURL command will be displayed, representing the request you just sent.
 This can be useful for re-sending the command using a terminal.
 Additionally, the server's response body will also be provided, displaying the output of the model.
 >>